celsowm/metal-orm/docs/relations/limitations-found.md

 **Workaround**: Use separate queries for self-referencing relations until this is fixed.

+**Code evidence**: `relation-conditions.ts` builds joins using the base table names (`src/query-builder/relation-conditions.ts:24-49`) and `relation-service.ts` never rewrites those joins to use unique aliases for the second copy of the table (`src/query-builder/relation-service.ts:51-185`), so SQLite/Postgres receive duplicate `users.id` references in the projection.

 ## 2. Deep Nested Relations Performance Design 🔄

 **Issue**: Relations nested beyond one level don't generate complex multi-JOIN SQL